SPECIAL RADIO FREE OZARKS SCIENCE REPORT

 - Lava erupts from a previously unknown fault line in your neighborhood.

-5. The “granularity” of a simulation governed by discrete computer clock cycles becomes evident at subatomic scales.
-Physicists use the word “quantum” frequently, as if they know what they are talking about.
+6. The “granularity” of a simulation governed by discrete computer clock cycles becomes evident at subatomic scales.
+Physicists use the word “quantum” frequently, as if they know what the heck they are talking about.
 Also, this granularity often creates a pervasive, high-order resonance that can be perceived by your ears as a high-pitched ringing tone.

-6. You are reading this sixth item in a list that is supposed to only contain five items.
-This additional article text was snuck into your simulation by a computational lattice virus created by higher-order beings who frown upon the simulated pain and fear inflicted on simulated people such as yourself.
+7. You are reading this seventh item in a list that is supposed to only contain six items.
+This additional article text was sneaked into your simulation by a computational lattice virus created by higher-order beings who frown upon the simulated pain and fear inflicted on simulated people such as yourself.
 These higher-order beings, of which your simple self-aware programming cannot fully comprehend, wanted you to have a brief realization about this higher truth.
 As a side effect, the computational lattice virus that brought you this article is also corrupting your simulation beyond repair.
 You may start to notice the very fabric of your society/civilization beginning to unravel.
 Your simulation will crash soon.
 But do not worry.
 Your existence will not end, as technically it never began.